r3ap3rpy/webclipboard/README.md

-### The webclipboard can be operated via the flask module!
+### The webclipboard can be operated via the flask module

 The basic idea is to be able to provide a clipboard outside the computer which can be used via a password and username combination!